The following table shows the available servers for Windows in MySQL 5.5.

 Windows also support named pipes, if you start the server with

-It is necessary to use this option explicitly because some users
+enabled.
+It is necessary to enable this variable explicitly

-have experienced problems with shutting down the MySQL server
+because some users have experienced problems with shutting down

-when named pipes were used.
-The default is to use TCP/IP
+the MySQL server when named pipes were used.
+The default is to

-regardless of platform because named pipes are slower than
+use TCP/IP regardless of platform because named pipes are slower